leemeichin/ask_awesomely/README.md

 ## Passing Context

-Building a form full of hardcoded data is all well and good, but it doesn't offer much benefit over using a web interface.
-What if you want to build personalise forms based on, say, an `ActiveRecord` model?
+Building a form full of hard-coded data is all well and good, but it doesn't offer much benefit over using a web interface.
+What if you want to build personalised forms based on, say, an `ActiveRecord` model?

 Lets create the basic form, with a title and a single question: